deeplearning4j/deeplearning4j/data-sets-ml.md

 # DataSets and Machine Learning

-One of the hardests problems to solve in deep learning has nothing to do with neural nets: it's the problem of getting the right data in the right format.
+One of the hardests problems to solve in deep learning has nothing to do with neural nets: it's the problem of getting the *right data* in the *right format*.

 Getting the right data means gathering or identifying the data that correlates with the outcomes you want to predict; i.e. data that contains a signal about events you care about.
 The data needs to be aligned with the problem you're trying to solve.
 Kitten pix are not very useful when you're building a facial identification system.
 Verifying that the data is aligned with the problem you seek to solve must be done by a data scientist.
 If you do not have the right data, then you efforts to build an AI solution must return to the data collection stage.